-In low light, or with a neutral density filter fitted, an easy way to calculate exposure is to raise the ISO to a high setting like 6400 or 12800, select Aperture Priority, set the aperture you want to use (f16 is a good start) and then take a photo.
-Check the histogram (remember to expose to the right) and adjust settings if required.
+In low light, or with a neutral density filter fitted, an easy way to calculate exposure is to raise the ISO to a high setting like 6400 or 12800, select Aperture Priority, set the aperture you want to use and then take a photo.
+Check the histogram and adjust settings if required.
 You can then calculate the exposure required at a low ISO.

 There are smartphone apps that help you make these exposure calculations.
 One of my favorites is PhotoPills (iOS and Android), another is LE Calculator (iOS).